 Assessment is carried out by a variety of methods including written assignments, closed-book examinations, in-class tests, oral presentations, group work and independent research.

 Degree must be in a non-management subject.

-If you have read management as part of an undergraduate degree, you may want to consider one of our specialist courses in management or MSc International Management (Marketing) as these may be more suitable for you to progress your management education.
+If you have read management as part of an undergraduate degree, you may want to consider one of our specialist courses courses in management or MSc International Management (Marketing) as these may be more suitable for you in order to progress your management education.